-To date, IFFIm has provided over 20% of Gavi's funding to support its life-saving vaccination programmes.
+To date, IFFIm has provided 16% (nearly one-sixth) of Gavi's funding to support its life-saving vaccination programmes.

-IFFIm's funding has helped Gavi immunise close to 700 million children, saving more than 10 million lives in the long term.
+IFFIm's funding has helped Gavi immunise over 888 million children, saving over 15 million lives in the long term.
 It has accelerated the delivery of vaccines by making the money from long-term pledges available immediately.
-Recent analysis shows that IFFIm's frontloading mechanism in support of routine immunisation has allowed more than 80 million children to be vaccinated ahead of receiving donors' grants.
+IFFIm's frontloading mechanism in support of routine immunisation has allowed more than 100 million children to be vaccinated ahead of receiving donors' grants.

-Gavi has been responsible for more than 430 vaccine introductions and campaigns, including those protecting against the leading causes of diarrhoea and pneumonia, two of the biggest child killers.
+Gavi has been responsible for more than 521 vaccine introductions and campaigns since 2000, including those protecting against the leading causes of diarrhoea and pneumonia, two of the biggest child killers.